Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 ## Software Version Control Hosting

 Security breaches involving SVN hosting providers such as GitHub are not unheard of [https://techcrunch.com/2017/11/21/uber-data-breach-from-2016-affected-57-million-riders-and-drivers/].
-Rest TODO.
+Commonly, these are the result of storing sensitive information (such as access keys) in a public repository.

+As mentioned previously, we have decided to treat the Data Processing Module (Data Harvester) as a seperate component in our system which none of the other components is able to access.
+Additionally, we are storing API keys as environment variables in a file that isn't tracked by our SVC system.
+This minimizes the probability of us exposing sensitive data.

 # Initial Project Plan